CodeCraftSonya/CodeCraftSonya/README.md

 <h3 align="center">Full stack developer</h3>
 <h2>About Me:</h2>

-- 🌟 Love exploring something new in IT
+- :star2: Love exploring something new in IT
-- 📫 How to reach me : Telegram @SonyaOraz
+- :mailbox: How to reach me : Telegram @SonyaOraz

 ---